 When an artist or record company releases a song through their own unique performance and sound recording...

-They must get a mechanical licence and pay the music publisher and songwriter a mechanical royalty.
+They must get a mechanical license and pay the music publisher and songwriter a royalty.

 Musical compositions and all the royalties surrounding it must be paid out!